Manage committing whitespace changes

 We should try and avoid commits which have formatting changes alongside actual code changes.
 There are a couple ways of doing this, such as using clang-format on a regular basis or somehow instructing Git to ignore all whitespace changes (or using a pre-commit hook to avoid them).

-#1 Updated by Kyle Knoepfel about 1 year ago
+#1 Updated by Kyle Knoepfel over 1 year ago

 Eric, the title of this issue states a possible solution to an unstated problem.
 I argue that making whitespace-only changes is perfectly reasonable as long as they are not conflated with more substantive changes.
 A better title would be something like "develop a protocol for making clean commits", where the description can then list possible solutions (e.g.):